-How can I reduce my electricity costs in BC?
+How can I reduce my electricity cost in BC?

-There are numerous ways to reduce electricity costs.
+There are numerous ways to reduce electricity cost in BC, Canada.
 The simplest is to just turn the power off whenever possible.
 Just to name a few we can help you with:

 - Energy-efficient appliances

 - You can also install energy-efficient windows and insulation.

 Read this blog : 16 Ways to Conserve Energy & Reduce your Electric Bill

 Another option is to go solar.
 Install a “grid-tie” backup power system in your home or business and BC Hydro will pay you for the power you produce

 Here is more information on BC Hydro and solar rebates